oznogon/gattaibushido-public/rules/03_basic_play.md

 The **+Schism** trigger hurts the Pilots by damaging their central team Harmony.
 Each time anyone in the team either triggers on their own or is otherwise afflicted with +Schism, the Team accrues one or more points of Schism, which can be represented by tokens placed on the central Harmony track.
 Unless specified otherwise, the amount of Schism accrued per triggering event is as follows:

-* During an active Throwdown, Schism = current Stage of the conflict (1 to 7)
+* During an active Throwdown, Schism = current Stage of the conflict (1 to 3).
+* During an active Rumble, do not cause Schism.
+Instead Damage Robo Endurance by an amount equal to the current stage of the Rumble (1 to 4).
-* Outside of an active Throwdown, Schism = 1
+* Outside of an active Throwdown or Rumble, Schism = 1

 After 7 points have been accrued, the Harmony is directly lowered.
 Harmony can never be reduced below 1 (Red).
 If the team is in the Red, once they accrue 7 Schism, and for each additional point accrued thereafter, trigger +Trauma:Each to the *entire* team.
 See p.
 XX for full details on Harmony.